minhdamienpham/YouTubeSpotifyAutomation/README.md

 4) Run the File
 `python3 create_playlist.py`
     * you'll immediately see `Please visit this URL to authorize this application: <some long url>`
     * click on it and log into your Google Account to collect the `authorization code`

-## ToDo
-* Tests
-* Add Error Handling

-## Troubleshooting
-* Spotify Oauth token expires very quickly, If you come across a `KeyError` this could be caused by an expired token.
-So just refer back to step 3 in local setup, and generate a new token!

    [Youtube Data API v3]: <https://developers.google.com/youtube/v3>